 Make sure there are no sharp points that might damage cargo.
 Look for bolts, screws, nails, broken side panels, and broken floorboards.

-Use a floor lining with Division 1.1, 1.2, or 1.3 (Class A or B Explosives).
+Use a floor lining with Division 1.1, 1.2, or 1.3.
 The floors must be tight and the liner must be either non-metallic material or non-ferrous metal.
+(Non-ferrous metals are any metal that does not contain iron or iron alloys).